anguswg-ucsb/water_use/README.md

 # water_use
-Shiny app for viewing state water use
+Shiny app for viewing state water use.
+Water data is sourced from the USGS's dataRetrieval R package